Ex-Deutsche Bank executive Cohrs probed in Kirch case

 Prosecutors are also investigating whether Breuer, current co-CEO Fitschen and other board members may have also offered misleading testimony.

 Cohrs left Deutsche Bank in 2010, where he had held the position of head of global banking.
-He serves as a non-executive director on the Court of Directors at the Bank of England, according to the BOE's website, as well as industrial advisor for EQT.
+He serves as a non-executive director on the Court of Directors at the Bank, according to the BOE's website, as well as industrial advisor for EQT.

 EQT declined to comment.